dlgmltjdit/MatGenAI/README.md

 ### (c) Texture export
 1. Each sub-mesh is normalized to a global coordinate system centered at the origin (0,0,0) by an affine transformation matrix.
-2. Therefore, a coordinate transformation process is performed to apply the generated sub-textures back to the original mesh .
+2. Therefore, a coordinate transformation process is performed to apply the generated sub-textures back to the original mesh.

+## Conclusion
+The point of our research is to segment a 3D mesh into semantic units and automatically generate optimized text prompts for each part using a Large Language Model.
+This allows each pipeline to independently infer PBR materials based on prompts optimized for local features, resulting in textures that more accurately reflect semantic information.
+Furthermore, this methodology requires no additional training or fine-tuning, making it a practical solution for use in environments with limited GPU resources.

 ### results
 ![](assets/results.png)